josephchamoun/Bookstore_mobile/README.md

 This saves bandwidth and makes syncs fast even on slow connections.

 ### Background Sync Worker
 A background worker runs at scheduled intervals — even when the app is closed.
-This solves the problem of a user who hasn't opened the app in 30 days:
-- Without the worker: user opens the app, sees 30-day-old data, waits for a full sync
-- With the worker: data was quietly kept up to date in the background, app opens instantly with fresh data

 ---